nazariosoftwarellc/nazariosoftwarellc.github.io/src/posts/javasnipt-help.md

 #### How do I enable the JavaSnipt content blocker?

-**macOS**: Open the JavaSnipt app.
-Click the red ! and click the button in the popover to open Safari's extension settings.
-Check the box next to "JavaSnipt Blocker."

 **iOS**: Open the iOS Settings app.
-Tap Safari → Extensions and tap the toggle to the right of JavaSnipt.
+Go to Safari → Extensions and enable JavaSnipt.
 If you are on iOS 14 or below, go to iOS Settings → Safari → Content Blockers.

+**macOS**: Go to Safari → Settings → Extensions and enable JavaSnipt Blocker.
+I would also recommend enabling JavaSnipt UI for adding sites faster.

 #### Can I block JavaScript on all sites _except_ the ones I want?

 Yes!

-Open the JavaSnipt app and tap "Allow JS on Listed Sites."
+**iOS** Open the JavaSnipt app and tap Settings.
+Turn off the toggle labeled "Block JavaScript on Added Sites."
 JavaScript will not run on any site except those listed in JavaSnipt.

-If you tap "Block JS on Listed Sites," JavaSnipt will block JS on the listed sites.
+**macOS**: Open the JavaSnipt app and go to the menu bar → File → Blocking Mode → Allow JavaScript Only on Added Sites.

 #### How do I enable iCloud to sync between my devices?